 Some units also incorporate cupboard doors although most are designed to be used with separate storage bins of baskets.
 These are the most versatile option although the extra cost of baskets makes a big difference.

-The units come in white or grey with sizes ranging from a double, at £34, up to a 6-box stepped unit, priced at £66.50.
-Doors are £10 each and sets of 3 storage baskets are £25.
-Available from vertbaudet.co.uk
+The units come in white or grey with sizes ranging from a double up to a 6-box stepped unit.
+Doors come in a range of colours and patterned storage baskets are also available from vertbaudet.co.uk

-Storage Benches: not an obvious choice but a useful way of adding some organisation to their room without it taking over all of the available space.
+Storage Benches are not an obvious choice but a useful way of adding some organisation to their room without it taking over all of the available space.

 There are versions of these benches with open spaces that you have to buy baskets for but some, like this, come with storage drawers included – which makes them a lot better value for money.